 Important Info About Advanced Alerts

+Here are several things to keep in mind about Advanced Alerts:

-If you are building Advanced Alerts using an Excel data source with the “ Email…” fields defined in an Excel sheet and Tableau’s native Excel connector then Tableau’s default behavior is to strip the leading spaces.
+If you are building the trigger views for Advanced Alerts using an Excel data source with the “ Email…” fields defined in an Excel sheet and Tableau’s native Excel connector then Tableau’s default behavior when you connect to the Excel source is to strip the leading spaces.
 You’ll need to rename the fields in Tableau back to have the leading spaces.

 While VizAlerts supports Unicode characters in general, it cannot send mail to email addresses containing them.
-If any are detected, an error email will be sent instead.
+If any are detected, an error email will be sent instead to the alert creator and the Tableau administrator.

-Though an Advanced Alert email can contain views from entirely different workbooks all of those workbooks must reside in the same Tableau Site.
+Though an Advanced Alert email can contain views from entirely different workbooks, all of those workbooks must reside in the same Tableau Site.
 You can’t combine views from multiple Sites into the same email.

 An Advanced Alert is executed via Subscription, just as a Simple Alert is, but with a couple of key differences: